 - Being consistently late to a meeting

-On a positive note there are micro-affirmations which will help build a feeling of inclusion in a company such as:
+On a positive note, there are micro-affirmations that will help build a feeling of inclusion in a company such as:

 - Paying attention to someone talking

 - Demonstrating positive body language and facial expressions

 - Calling out interruptions and asking the person who was speaking to continue